brahmcapoor/Mercury/Proposal.md

 ##Implementation Strategy

 Every 24 hours, the Bot will choose a random new mood from the collection of moods we give it.
-It'll then periodicially post tweets based on its mood.
+It'll then periodically post tweets based on its mood.

 We're going to use [Markovify](https://github.com/jsvine/markovify) to generate Markov chains from a corpus.
 Markovify also includes a method that generates short sentences which are ideal for tweets.
 To generate a corpus for the Markov Chains, we're going to use GoodReads' collections of quotes.
 Some of these are: